jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 * Removing or renaming existing classes.
 All our classes are public and should be considered XUI's "API"
 * Removing or renaming existing mixins, variables or anything else that would be available if XUI's individual SCSS files were imported by a project
-* Modifying properties of existing classes in a way that could break layouts implementing those classes.
+* Modifying properties of existing classes in a way that could break standard web layouts implemented with those classes.
 Since projects may subscribe to a semver range (either patch or minor), we do not want layouts breaking unexpectedly.

 New CSS classes are not considered breaking changes.
 Changes to existing classes that do not impact layout are also not considered breaking changes (e.g. font-weight, color, border-color, box-shadow, etc)